-Cold and allergy symptoms often overlap, so it’s easy to mistake summer cold symptoms for allergies, and vice versa.
+Cold and allergy symptoms often overlap, so it’s easy to mistake cold symptoms for allergies, and vice versa.
 Understanding the cause of your symptoms helps you choose the right treatment.
 It also gives you a better picture of your overall health.

 1. When did you begin to feel unwell?